Geddy LeeVocals, bass, keyboards1968-2018

 Their early sound was mostly influenced by Cream and Led Zeppelin, but with the entry of drummer Neil Peart, the sound became more experimental and progressive, thanks to the technical abilities of the three members.

-They have won several Juno Awards, which are the Canadian equivalent of Grammys.
+They won several Juno Awards, which are the Canadian equivalent of Grammys.
 They won Group Of The Year in 1977 and 1978, and were inducted into the Juno Hall Of Fame in 1993.

 Alex first met Geddy in a history class at Fisherville Junior High.
 Their history teacher, Mr. Bissle, remembers Alex as being "very likable, fun, outgoing and levelheaded.
 I always had Alex sit right in front of me where I could reach him.
 Gary (Geddy) was more quiet and studious.
 He had his feet on the ground and was soft-spoken.
 The two of them would sit around the school playing their guitars all the time."